GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 ### Stored file or directory handles and permissions

-Since permissions currently are not persisted between sessions, you should verify whether the user has granted permission to the file using `queryPermission()`.
+Since permissions currently are not persisted between sessions, you should verify whether the user has granted permission to the file or directory using `queryPermission()`.
 If they haven't, use `requestPermission()` to (re-)request it.

 In the text editor, I created a `verifyPermission()` method that checks if the user has already